ialbert/bio/README.md

 ## Who is `bio` designed for?

+The software was written to teach bioinformatics and is the companion software to the [Biostar Handbook][handbook] textbook.
+The targeted audience comprises:

 - Students learning about bioinformatics.
 - Bioinformatics educators that need a platform to demonstrate bioinformatics concepts.
 - Scientists working with large numbers of similar genomes (bacterial/viral strains).
 - Scientists that need to closely investigate and understand particular details of a genomic region.

-The ideas and motivations fueling the creation of `bio` developed while writing and maintainng the [Biostar Handbook][handbook] and educating the many cohorts of students that used the handbook in the classrom.
+The ideas and motivations fueling the creation of `bio` came to us while educating the many cohorts of students that used the handbook in the classrom.

 You see, in bioinformatics, many tasks that should be straightforward are, instead, needlessly complicated. `bio` is an opinionated take on how bioinformatics, particularly data presentation and access, should be simplified.